isomerpages/nlb-biblioasia/_holding-area/A Scientific Adventure: The Life and Legacy of Dr Lee Kum Tatt.md

 <img src="/images/Online%20Only%20Articles/Dr%20Lee%20Kum%20Tatt/students_sjc.png" style="width: 80%;">
 <div style="background-color: white;">Students from St Joseph’s Convent answering questions in the first round of the Science and Industry Quiz, 1973.<i> Source: The Straits Times, 7 April 1973 © SPH Media Limited.
 Permission required for reproduction.</i></div>

+In 1979, the Science Council awarded Lee its gold medal to recognise his contributions to the “scientific, technological and industrial development of the Republic”.[^29] In 2005, he was awarded the Distinguished Alumni Award by the National University of Singapore’s Faculty of Science.
+In his foreword to Lee’s autobiography, _A Fabulous Journey_, Lee’s early mentor Professor Rayson Huang (then Vice-Chancellor of the University of Hong Kong) noted that Lee cherished this 2005 award above all others because “\[Lee\] Kum Tatt always regarded himself as a Scientist, and Chemistry held a special place in his heart.”[^30]

+Lee died in 2008 and his integral role in shaping science in Singapore has largely gone unknown and unacknowledged by the wider public.
+However, his dedication to creating a more scientific society has left behind a sprawling and indelible legacy through the range of institutions he built up, which continue to shape the nation today.